-Open-cycle CFD correlation is an important task that feeds both 1-D tool to predict accurate cycle BSFC, as well as 3-D combustion CFD models as it provides trapped flow conditions.
-To achieve a computationally faster solution, a CFD model without combustion chemistry mechanism is adopted.
-The open-cycle model includes the closed-cycle simulation as an input with an in-house model that captures transient adiabatic index during closed-cycle specific to the OP Engine architecture.
+Open-cycle CFD correlation is an important task that feeds both the 1-D tool to predict cycle BSFC, as well as the 3-D combustion CFD models to provide trapped flow conditions.
+The open-cycle model includes simulation of entire 360 degree cycle that comprises of blow-down event, scavenging event and closed-cycle event.
+To capture closed-cycle event as part of open-cycle simulations, a simple model that imposes a given cylinder pressure as well as captures transient adiabatic index variation during combustion event simulated the closed-cycle event.
 This accurately predicts the in-cylinder conditions during blow-down when the exhaust port is open, as well as during scavenging when both intake and exhaust ports are open.
-Appendix -I describes various scavenging parameters that are used in correlation as well as comparison.
-Delivery ratio and trapped cylinder pressure are the measured parameters that come from measurement and can be directly compared.
-Figure 5-Figure 9, shows the comparison CFD predictions of pressure at various locations at intake and exhaust manifold with measured data.
-As can be observed the pressure data agrees well with measurement both quantitatively, as well as the trends that confirm that the models are well correlated and can capture pressure-wave dynamics reasonably well.
+Appendix-I describes various scavenging parameters that are used in the correlation.
+Delivery ratio and trapped cylinder pressure are the measured parameters that can be directly compared with predictions.
+Figure 5, Figure 6, Figure 7, Figure 8, Figure 9, show the comparison between the CFD predictions and measured data for pressure vs crank angle at various locations in the intake and exhaust manifolds at A75 mode for the 4.9L research engine which represents 1400 RPM and 75%load.
+As can be observed the predicted pressure agrees well with measurements that confirm that the models are well correlated and can capture pressure-wave dynamics reasonably well.
 The predicted mass delivered to the engine was within 2% compared to measurement.

-The converged CFD solution from the open-cycle also predicts the trapped swirl motion, which is the trapped flow field required for 3-D CFD combustion simulations.
+The converged CFD solution from the open-cycle also predicts the trapped swirl motion, which is the trapped flow field used in the 3-D CFD combustion simulations.
 Results from the CFD open-cycle correlation can be summarized as a scavenging schedule as well, and passed onto a 1-D model, which provides trapped thermodynamic conditions.
-After convergence and correlation of the open-cycle and 1-D model to measured data, the combustion CFD correlation comes as a next step, which will be discussed in the next section.
+After convergence and verification of correlation with the open-cycle and 1-D model, the combustion CFD correlation comes as a next step, which will be discussed in the next section.